garrandall/popular-music-data/tracks/feenin--jodeci.md

 Hit me
 All the chronic in the world couldn't even mess with you You are the ultimate high
-You know what i'm saying baby?
+You know what I'm saying baby?
 Now check this out
 Take my money
 My house and my cars